SUNY Effective Online Practices Award Program

-The Open SUNY Effective Practice Award Program aims to collect, share and showcase the online best practices, strategies, and innovative online teaching and learning activities or programs of exemplary Open SUNY Fellows and online practitioners from across the SUNY system.
+The SUNY Effective Online Practices Award Program aims to collect, share and showcase the online best practices, strategies, and innovative online teaching and learning activities or programs of exemplary SUNY Online Teaching Fellows and online practitioners from across the SUNY system.

 Program award tracks include: